-If you’re a fan of design, chances are you’re already familiar with musician turned interior designer Max Humphrey.
+If you’re a fan of design, chances are you’re already familiar with interior designer (and most recently author of Modern Americana!), Max Humphrey.
 Known for crafting laid-back interiors that are anything but boring, we’ve always admired his knack for mixing patterns and eras with ease.
 From building a café in an Airstream trailer to this Raleigh Hills remodel, it’s clear to see why he has been receiving some much-deserved recognition these days.
 Curious to see how he styled his own home, we caught up with Max for a quick Q&A. Below, we discuss everything from his favorite pattern to tips on putting up an art wall on the fly.

 What was the design inspiration behind your home?

 I wanted to live in a cabin, but I’m not in a position to do that right now.
 I thought, “How do I make a suburban ranch house into a cabin without going full log cabin?”

 Is there a difference in designing for yourself versus a client?

 Clients often hire me to plan everything out before they move in, so there’s a big install reveal.
 When you’re designing for yourself, you can’t just do everything at once.

 Is it true you DIY’d pretty much your entire home using YouTube videos for reference?

 Yes, and I would go to Home Depot every other day and ask for help figuring stuff out.